Domains and Classifying Topoi: Introduction

 We do not assume any additional assumption globally.
 Whenever we introduce an assumption under the \textbf{Axiom} environment, it should be viewed as introducing the \emph{content} of that assumption, rather than assuming it directly afterwards.
 In particular, the development is completely modular, and any additional assumption will be explicitly mentioned in each result.

 In fact, we even take a step further.
 For the first half of this paper we will not work with bounded distributive lattices specifically.
-Instead, we assume to work with an arbitrary \emph{propositionally stable} theory in the sense of \Cref{defn:propositional}.
-In particular, the construction of the dominance and the computation of partial map classifier mentioned in \Cref{sec:contributions} (\Cref{contribution:dominance}) works in this generality.
-Only from \Cref{sec:locality} onward will we then work more specifically with theories based on bounded distributive lattices.
+Instead, we assume to work with an arbitrary \emph{propositionally stable} theory in the sense of \zcref{defn:propositional}.
+In particular, the construction of the dominance and the computation of partial map classifier mentioned in \zcref{sec:contributions} (\ref{contribution:dominance}) works in this generality.
+Only from \zcref{sec:locality} onward will we then work more specifically with theories based on bounded distributive lattices.